lingduoduo/CheatSheet/notes.md

 Magic is believing in yourself.
 If you can make that happen, you can make. anything happen.

 5/14/2021
 Motivation is what gets you started.
 Habit is what keeps you going.

+6/42021
+Knowing of the hand.
+The essence of creative journey.
+Gain the confidence to develop an idea, courage to step into unknown situation, possibility will arise, realizing something happen is not exactly your idea, but something even more interesting.